jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 * You want to convert your `Single<>` to `Observable<>` (*6*).
 * And you also want to cache results (*7*).

-Now you need implement send post in your `PostsDao`:
+Now you need implement sending post in your `PostsDao`:

 ```kotlin
 fun createPost(post: Post): Single<Either<DefaultError, Unit>> =